lisenhatson/dwm/README.md

 - [vanitygaps](https://dwm.suckless.org/patches/vanitygaps/): Gaps allowed across all layouts.
 - [swallow patch](https://dwm.suckless.org/patches/swallow/): if a program run from a terminal would make it inoperable, it temporarily takes its place to save space.

+### Lisen's additional patch
+- [attachbottom](https://dwm.suckless.org/patches/attachbottom/): New clients attach at the bottom of the stack instead of the top.
+- [barpadding](https://dwm.suckless.org/patches/barpadding/): adds padding to dwm bar for looks.

 ## Installation for newbs